miragejs/miragejs/README.md

 };
 ```

 This is the simplest example of a GET route.
-Here, we're telling Pretender that when there's a GET request for `/contacts`, respond with all the `contacts` in our store.
+Here, we're telling Pretender that whenever our Ember app makes a GET request to `/api/contacts`, respond with all the `contacts` in our store.
 So the first argument of stub is the *verb*, the second is the *path*, and the third is the *objects in the store* we want to respond with.

 As long as all your Pretender routes mutate and read from the store, your user interactions during development will persist.
 This lets users interact with your app as if it were wired up to a real server.